ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Preliminaries

 \section{Preliminaries}

-\paragraph{CLIP.} CLIP~\cite{clip} is a foundational model composed of a text encoder $\Phi_{text}$ and a visual encoder $\Phi_{vis}$, which extract features from text and images, respectively.
+\paragraph{Foundation Models (FMs).} Visual-language FMs are composed by a text $\Phi_{text}$ and a visual $\Phi_{vis}$ encoder, which extract features from text and images, respectively.
 The two encoders are optimized by contrastive training~\cite{Oord2018RepresentationLW,Sohn2016ImprovedDM,Chen2020ImprovedBW,simclr} to create a joint representation for the two modalities.
 Since the encoders are learned from a large-scale corpus of image-text pairs, the features are general and support various downstream tasks, e.g., image classification~\cite{coop,cocoop,maple,upt} and segmentation~\cite{cris,clipseg}.
+While in this work we use the CLIP~\cite{clip}, ProTeCt should generalize to other FMs.

-\paragraph{Image Classification with CLIP.} Given a label set $\mathcal{Y}=\{t_y\}_{y=1}^C$, a zero-shot classifier can be designed in the CLIP representation space by introducing a weight vector ${\bf w}_y$ per class $y$.
+\paragraph{Image Classification with FMs.} Given a label set $\mathcal{Y}=\{t_y\}_{y=1}^C$, a zero-shot classifier can be designed in the FM representation space by introducing a weight vector ${\bf w}_y$ per class $y$.
 These weight vectors are obtained by simply using the class name $t_y$ (e.g., ``dog") as a text encoder prompt, i.e., ${\bf w}_y=\Phi_{text}(Emb_t(t_y))\in \mathbb{R}^k$, where $Emb_t(\cdot)$ is a word embedding.
 Given these weight vectors, an image classifier of label set $\mathcal{Y}$ can be implemented by computing class posterior probabilities with

 where $p(t_y|{\bf x};\mathcal{Y})$ is the probability of class label $t_y$ given image ${\bf x}$, ${\bf v}=\Phi_{vis}(Emb_v({\bf x}))\in \mathbb{R}^k$ the visual feature vector, $Emb_v(\cdot)$ an image embedding, $cos(\cdot,\cdot)$ the cosine similarity metric, and $\tau$ a temperature hyperparameter.
 Classification performance can usually be improved by inferring the classifier parameters ${\bf w}_y$ from multiple text prompts, e.g. by including context words such as a prompt prefix $p=$``a photo of", or $p=$``a drawing of", computing ${\bf w}_y = \Phi_{text}(Emb_t(\{p,t_y\}))$, and ensembling the vectors ${\bf w}_y$ obtained from multiple prompts~\cite{clip, coop}.
 This, however, requires multiple forward passes through $\Phi_{text}$ during inference and can be undesirable for downstream applications.